-According to Dr. Soszka’s mother, he was always destined to be a doctor.
-Perhaps it was the numerous trips to the pediatrician’s office for ear infections due to an undiagnosed milk allergy.
-Regardless, by the age of three he was the proud owner of the “anatomy coloring book for children”.
-His interest in medicine continued throughout his childhood pestering his parents with ever more complicated medical question, which led to a small collection of medical books while still in grade school.
+According to my mother, I was always destined to be a doctor.
+Certainly, I was curious about how the body worked from a young age.
+My exposure to medicine began with many trips to the doctor’s office for ear infections.
+My chronic ear problems were actually due to an undiagnosed milk allergy.
+Regardless, by the age of three, I was the proud owner of the “anatomy coloring book for children.”
+My interest in medicine continued throughout my childhood.
+I was always asking my parents’ complicated medical questions than they couldn’t answer.
+Over time, this led to a small collection of medical books while still in grade school.

-The concept of healthy living was ingrained upon him by his parents and grandparents, who were fans of the late Jack LaLaine.
-He was blessed with an upbringing involving healthy foods in burgeoning age of junk food.
-Eating healthy and taking vitamins were normal to him.
+The concept of healthy living was always a part of my life.
+My parents and grandparents were fans of the late Jack LaLaine.
+I am blessed with an upbringing involving healthy foods in the burgeoning age of junk food.
+Eating healthy and taking vitamins were normal to me.

-Thankfully his mother did recover from the stroke and encouraged him to pursue medical training.
-After serving four years in the U.S. Air Force, he attended the Evergreen State College in Olympia, Washington where he focused on his pre-med studies and graduated with both a bachelors of art and science.
-While at Evergreen he spent much of his time assisting his professors in their microbiology research labs.
+Thankfully, my mother did recover from the stroke.
+She agreed with me and encouraged me to pursue medical training.
+After serving four years in the U.S. Air Force, I attended the Evergreen State College in Olympia, Washington focusing on pre-med studies.
+I graduated with both a bachelors of art and science.
+During my time at Evergreen, I assisted my professors in the microbiology research labs.

-Dr. Soszka graduated from the National College of Naturopathic Medicine in Portland, Oregon in 2000, with a Doctorate of Naturopathic Medicine and a Masters of Science in Classical Chinese Medicine.
-He holds active Oregon licenses as a Naturopathic Physician and Acupuncturist.
+In 2000, I graduated from the National University of Naturopathic Medicine in Portland, Oregon.
+I earned a Doctorate of Naturopathic Medicine and a Masters of Science in Classical Chinese Medicine.
+I hold active Oregon licenses as a Naturopathic Physician and Acupuncturist.